databendlabs/databend/docs/doc/10-deploy/04-deploying-databend-on-kubernetes.md

 Note the `serviceMonitor` should be enabled when deploying meta and query cluster.
 :::

-* Download the grafana dashaboard files from: [datafuselabs/helm-charts](https://github.com/datafuselabs/helm-charts/tree/main/dashboards).
+* Download the grafana dashboard files from: [datafuselabs/helm-charts](https://github.com/datafuselabs/helm-charts/tree/main/dashboards).

 * Open grafana web for your cluster.